 Monoclonal antibodies (mABs) targeting the epidermal growth factor receptor (EGFR) prolong survival in patients with metastatic colorectal cancer (mCRC) harbouring KRAS exon 2 wild type tumours.
-Recent evidence suggest that other RAS mutations (exon 3 and 4 of KRAS and exons 2, 3, 4 of NRAS) may also be predictive of resistance^{5,6} and some studies even suggest that anti-EGFR mAB treatment may have a detrimental effect on PFS and OS.7 As such, cetuximab should not be used in patients with any RAS mutations.
+Recent evidence suggest that other RAS mutations (exon 3 and 4 of KRAS and exons 2, 3, 4 of NRAS) may also be predictive of resistance and many studies suggest that anti-EGFR mAB treatment may have a detrimental effect on PFS and OS in patients with NRAS mutations.
+As such, cetuximab should not be used in patients with any RAS mutations.